urbit/docs/docs/programming/advanced/catalog/bar-core/tar-gill.md

 ## Discussion

 In a normal (dry) gate, your argument is converted into the sample type.
-In a generic (wet) gate, your argument type passes through the function, rather as if it was a macro (there is still only one copy of the code, however).
+In a generic (wet) gate or gill, your argument type passes through the function, rather as if it was a macro (there is still only one copy of the code, however).

 Genericity is a powerful and dangerous tool.
-Use wet gates only if you think you know what you're doing.
-They are generally used for system infrastructure, not user-level code.
+Use gills only if you think you know what you're doing.

 ## Examples